-In FY11, 4.5% of Higher Education institutional budgets went to central Information Technology, rising from FY10 (source: EDUCAUSE 2012 CDS Executive Summary Report).
+In FY12, 4.4% of Higher Education institutional budgets went to central Information Technology (source: EDUCAUSE 2012 CDS Executive Summary Report).

-Despite these increasing costs and demand, few IT staff and fewer non-IT administrators have a background in IT management.
+Despite the demand, few IT staff and fewer non-IT administrators have a background in IT management.
 It’s hard to know what IT is doing–much less how to engage IT and make sure resources are going towards what’s most important for campus.

 Our company specializes in IT management for higher education: how people around campus, inside and outside of IT, can ensure that